How much can I save in a year?

 What type of savings account should I open?

 Other factors to consider are how accessible your money will be, such as whether your account has ATM access, or the option to quickly transfer funds.
-Equally, you could look into any specific benefits associated with opening a savings account (such as rewards programmes).
+Equally, you could look into any specific benefits associated with opening a savings account.
+For example, some might have rewards and cash back programmes attached.

-It’s imperative to shop around before settling on a savings account, as selecting the right one is key to building a healthy and secure financial future.
+It’s best to shop around before settling on a savings account, as selecting the right one is key to building a healthy and secure financial future.

 How to maximise your savings